 If you’d like to accept credit card payments on your website, you’ll either need to integrate with a payment service provider (PSP) or a payment processor.
 Examples include Stripe and Braintree.
 See our recurring payments guide for more information.

 E-money is a digital equivalent of cash but is stored on an electronic device or remotely on a server e.g. in a payment account on the internet.
-E-money providers like PayPal are a popular choice for businesses working in multiple countries as it is accepted in all countries.
+E-money providers like PayPal - also referred to as 'digital wallets' - are a popular choice for businesses working in multiple countries as it is accepted in all countries.

 Despite a fast set-up and broad reach across Europe, e-money payment methods have three main drawbacks: